-- Pandemic Unemployment Assistance: Extends unemployment benefits to those not covered by regular unemployment compensation, including self-employed individuals.
+Pandemic Unemployment Assistance: Extends unemployment benefits to those not covered by regular unemployment compensation, including self-employed individuals.

-Unfortunately, there are only certain relief options you can take advantage of together.
+	There are only certain relief options you can take advantage of together.
 Your business can take the Emergency Paid Sick Leave and Emergency Family and Medical Leave Expansion acts and the Employee Retention Credit, but not for the same wage payments.
-You also can’t receive the Employee Retention Credit if you receive a loan through the Paycheck Protection Program.
+You also can’t receive the Employee Retention Credit if you received a loan through the Paycheck Protection Program.

 	You can also get both a Paycheck Protection Program loan and an Economic Injury Disaster Loan from the SBA, but not for the same amounts.